 Australia is a paradise for adventure enthusiasts.
-Whether you choose to explore the country’s outback wilderness, to surf along its incredibly diverse coastline, to snorkel the Great Barrier Reef, to sail in the Whitsundays or to do everything in between, you will certainly be spoiled for choices in this adrenaline-pumping destination.
+Whether you choose to explore the country’s outback wilderness, surf along its incredibly diverse coastlines, snorkel the Great Barrier Reef, sail in the Whitsundays, or try something in between, you will certainly be spoiled for choices in this adrenaline-pumping destination.

 5. Its shimmering cities

-With a land area larger that Europe and a population density lower than many others in the world, it’s no wonder up to 85 percent of Australians live in the city.
-Vibrant, cosmopolitan and scattered between mountains, wilds, rivers and ocean, Australia’s metropolitan areas deliver some pretty extraordinary breaks.
-From Sydney’s pulsating ambiance, vibrant culture and enticing beach lifestyle to Melbourne’s charming European flair, there are a myriad of amazing things you can do, see, discover and experience in Australia’s shimmering cities.
-Other hot spots include Perth, Darwin, Adelaide, the picturesque Hobart, Canberra, Cairns, Gold Coast and Alice Springs.
+With a land area larger than Europe and a population density lower than many others in the world, it’s no wonder up to 85 percent of Australians live in the city.
+Vibrant, cosmopolitan, and scattered between mountains, wilds, rivers, and ocean, Australia’s metropolitan areas deliver some pretty extraordinary city breaks.
+From Sydney’s pulsating ambiance, vibrant culture, and enticing beach lifestyle to Melbourne’s charming European flair, there are a myriad of amazing things you can do, see, discover, and experience in Australia’s shimmering cities.
+Other hot spots include Perth, Darwin, Adelaide, the picturesque Hobart, Canberra, Cairns, Gold Coast, and Alice Springs.

 What’s your favorite thing about Australia?